abbystarnes/Mandala/README.md

 https://mandala-capstone.herokuapp.com

 I completed this application, including ideation, wireframing, backend development, and front end development, over the course of 2 weeks.
-This was an assignment for the 24-week Galvanize web development immersive course.
+This was an individual assignment for the 24-week Galvanize web development immersive course.